The Terreta Spain guide for your investment in Spain in 2025

 Affordable prices and excellent returns

-In February 2025, expect to pay €2,271/m2 to become a homeowner in Spain.
-Unlike other European markets where prices are prohibitive, Spain offers relatively affordable property prices.
-National and international buyers, novices as well as the more experienced, can enter the market with less capital.
+In February 2025, expect to pay €2,271/m2 to become a property owner in Spain.
+Unlike other European markets where prices are prohibitive, Spain offers relatively affordable real estate prices.
+National and international buyers, both novice and experienced, can enter the market with less capital.

 Secondly, rental yields are high.
-According to the latest studies published by Spanish real estate portals, the national average gross profitability is around 7%: 7.16% for Idealista and 6.7% for Fotocasa.
-In tourist areas and university towns, this average rises.
-In short, yields have never been higher.
+The latest studies published by Spanish real estate portals show that the national gross average of returns is around 7%.
+7.16% for Idealista, and 6.7% for Fotocasa.
+In tourist areas and university towns, this average increases.
+In short, yields have never been so high.

-In concrete terms, Spain today ranks second among European countries offering the best prospects for profitability by 2025, just behind the UK, according to the latest report from CBRE, one of the world's largest real estate services companies.
+Specifically, Spain is now in second place among European countries offering the best return prospects for 2025 just behind the United Kingdom, according to the latest report from CBRE, one of the largest real estate services companies in the world.

-Demand has been steady for several years now, and seems to be on life support.
-Rental vacancies are virtually non-existent, and rental income is fairly stable.
+For some years now, demand has been constant, it seems to be on life support.
+Rental vacancy is almost zero, rental income is rather stable.

-Moreover, in recent months, potential buyers have seen interest rates return to tolerable levels: 3.3% on average, which reassures them and encourages them to buy.
+In addition, in recent months, potential buyers have seen interest rates return to tolerable levels: 3.3% on average, which is reassuring and encourages purchasing.

-The international clientele is growing and now accounts for 13% of overall demand.
-Since the pandemic, the real estate crisis in some European countries has redirected many investors to Spain.
+The international clientele is growing and now represents 13% of the overall demand.
+Since the pandemic, the real estate crisis in some European countries has redirected many investors towards Spain.

-By 2025, real estate investment is set to increase by 15%, according to experts.
+In 2025, real estate investment is expected to increase by 15%, according to experts.

 Quality of life

-The country's final advantage is its quality of life.
-It would deserve an article of its own, but between its varied nature, rich culture, delicious cuisine, climate and modern infrastructure, life in Spain ticks almost every box.
-Living conditions are pleasant and encourage year-round outdoor living.
+The last advantage of the country is its quality of life.
+It deserves an article of its own, but between its varied nature, rich culture, delicious cuisine, climate, and modern infrastructure, life in Spain ticks almost all the boxes.
+Living conditions are pleasant and promote outdoor living throughout the year.
 This also influences the attractiveness of properties with outdoor spaces and investment in general.
-What's more, the cost of living is largely affordable, a big plus for retirees, students or young professionals.
+The cost of living is also largely accessible, a big plus for retirees, students, or young professionals.

-In January 2025, the world was surprised to learn that Spain is now Europe's powerhouse.
-Its 3.5% growth rate makes France, Germany and Great Britain green with envy.
-This economic dynamism is boosting the sector.
-Transaction volumes exceeded 515,000 last year, and 2025 looks set to follow suit.
+In January 2025, the world was surprised to learn that Spain is now the locomotive of Europe.
+Its growth stands at 3.5%, making France, Germany, and Great Britain pale with envy.
+This economic dynamism boosts the sector.
+The volume of transactions exceeded 515,000 last year, and 2025 seems set to follow the same pace.

-The Spanish real estate market in 2025: price trends and developments
+The Spanish real estate market in 2025: price trends and evolution

-As we said, the average price per square metre now stands at €2,271, marking an all-time record.
-According to Idealista's experts, the reason for this surge is a shortage of supply due to the increase in construction costs since the pandemic, and the consequent lack of new housing.
+As mentioned, the average price per square meter is now €2,271, marking an all-time record.
+This surge is due to a shortage of supply due to increased construction costs since the pandemic, and therefore a lack of new housing, according to Idealista experts.

 • Malaga (+21.5%)